na-pops/napops/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/napops)](https://cran.r-project.org/package=napops)

 This package provides an R interface for users to download results from the NA-POPS database housed on Github.
-Users can access estimates of efective dtection radius, cue rate, and detection probability for more than 300 species of North American landbirds.
+Users can access estimates of effective detection radius, cue rate, and detection probability for more than 300 species of North American landbirds.